 God, in his governance, does affect the course of this life.
 But how involved is he in it.
 Some will argue that he is mostly concerned with the big picture, marching creation along toward his intended purpose.
 Others will argue that God’s governance extends down to the small details; that nothing is too small for him to be involved in and directing.

-Those who hold to general governance believe that God has created a humanity that truly has free will and can make decisions that are contrary to God’s will.
+Those who hold to general governance believe that God has created a humanity that truly has free will.
+A humanity that can make decisions that are contrary to God’s will.
 In particular, humans can choose to serve God, or to rebel against him.
 We also have free choice concerning our spouses, jobs, how we spend our money, and what we do with our time.

 Those who hold to general governance will also argue that specific governance, making God responsible for all that we do, also makes him responsible for the evil that we do.
 If I do not have the ability to make free choices, and am programmed to carry out the actions of God, then he is responsible for everything that I do, including my sin.

-In contrast to general governance is specific governance, the belief that God is involved in all the details of my life, including all of the decisions that I make.
-We choose God because he first chose us, and we cannot not choose him.
+In contrast to general governance is specific governance, the belief that God is involved in all the details of my life.
+This includes all of the decisions that I make.
+We choose God because he first chose us.
+We cannot not choose him.
 In this view free will is really only an illusion.

-Ephesians 1:11 offers support for this view saying, “In him we were also chosen, having been predestined according to the plan of him who works out everything in conformity with the purpose of his will.”
+Ephesians 1:11 is often used to support this view.
+Here Paul says that “In him we were also chosen, having been predestined according to the plan of him who works out everything in conformity with the purpose of his will.”
 God has a plan for us and is making sure that everything conforms to that plan.
 While there is no explicit indication of a detailed plan in this passage, it is clear that God’s plan will not be thwarted; things will happen the way that he wants them to.

-Psalm 139:16 is more explicit concerning God’s involvement in day to day life: “Your eyes saw my unformed body; all the days ordained for me were written in your book before one of them came to be.”
+Psalm 139:16 would seem to be more explicit concerning God’s involvement in day to day life: “Your eyes saw my unformed body; all the days ordained for me were written in your book before one of them came to be.”
 The easiest way to read this passage implies that my life was planned before I was ever born; I have no opportunity to vary from that plan.

 Hard and Soft Determinism